daac-tools/find-simdoc/README.md

 The approach consists of three steps:

 1. Extract features from sentences
-   - Set representation of character $q$-grams
+   - Set representation of character q-grams
-   - Set representation of word $q$-grams
+   - Set representation of word q-grams
 2. Convert the features into binary sketches through LSH
    - [1-bit minwise hashing](https://arxiv.org/abs/0910.3349) for the Jaccard similarity
    - [Simplified simhash](https://dl.acm.org/doi/10.1145/1242572.1242592) for the Cosine similarity